Traumatic Brain Injuries

 One of the most frustrating things about TBI is that a jury of strangers will not automatically recognize the brain injury.
 They can’t “see” a brain injury, like they can see a scar, or an amputation.
 Although the TBI might seem obvious to the victims loved ones, who have seen a drastic change in their loved ones personality, mood, and cognitive abilities since the accident, a jury who did not know the victim before needs to be convinced that the injury is real.
 In today’s world, the jury will often assume, before you ever set foot in the Courthouse, that if you are asking for compensation for you injuries, you must be faking.

-At Michaels & Smolak, we represent victims of all types of TBI, including concussions, comas and traumatic epilepsy, to name a few.
+At Michaels & Smolak, our brain injury lawyers have been serving Syracuse concussion and brain damage victims for many years.
+Our clients have been victims of all types of TBI, including concussions, comas and traumatic epilepsy, to name a few.

 Here are some other common types of brain injuries: